 All information maintained in permanent form regarding a youth in custody student, regardless of the source of the information, is an educational record for purposes of the Family Educational Rights and Privacy Act and are considered confidential student records.
 (See Policy FE.)
 School records which refer to custodial status, juvenile court records, and related matters shall be kept separate from permanent school records, but are nonetheless educational records if retained by the school or District.
 Members of the interagency team which design and oversee the student’s education plan shall have access, through team member representatives of the participating agencies, to relevant records of the various agencies.
 However, the records and information obtained from those records remain the property of the supplying agency and shall not be transferred or shared with other persons or agencies without the permission of the supplying agency.

+Utah Admin.
+Rules R277-709-9 (August 19, 2019)

 Credit, transcripts, and diplomas for youth in custody students

 Credit earned in accredited youth in custody programs shall be accepted at face value by the District.